Laudemio Frescobaldi Extra Virgin Olive Oil - Limited Edition Gift Package Tasting Set.

 2) Harvesting always takes place before the olives ripen, in October, and before the end of November.
 This way, all the properties that generally decrease with the aging process remain intact in the product.

 3) The pressing takes place in the shortest possible time, no later than 24 hours after the harvest.
-Frescobaldi owns its own oil mill and in this way is able to follow the entire production chain, guaranteeing the highest quality.
+Frescobaldi owns its oil mill and in this way can follow the entire production chain, guaranteeing the highest quality.

 4) Frescobaldi oil is filtered and for this reason, it is clear and without residues.
 This feature not only makes it particularly long-lasting because it is free of substances that can deteriorate over time but also allows it to maintain its bright green color for longer.
 Just store it correctly, always in its packaging, tightly closed, and away from heat sources.

 5) Once produced, the extra virgin olive oil is tasted and evaluated by a committee of experts and only the highest quality is selected as Laudemio Frescobaldi.

 Characteristics of Laudemio Frescobaldi oil